 “These very inflexible rules do not always suit the modern family.
 These days, second marriages are common and it is an increasing concern of our clients to ensure that children from previous relationships are protected when it comes to their inheritance.
 Having a well drafted Will can set your mind at rest that your whole family will be well looked after once you have gone.”

-Can I appoint somebody to look after my children?
+Can I appoint somebody in my Will to look after my children?

 Megan: “Within a Will, parents can appoint Guardians to care for any children who are under 18.
 This is extremely important as without an express appointment in your Will, a dispute may arise among surviving family members.
 To avoid any dispute, it is best to make the appointments in your Will so that those left behind know and respect your wishes.”

-Can a Will help reduce the amount of Inheritance Tax payable?
+Can a Will help to reduce the amount of Inheritance Tax payable?

 Megan: “Taking advice and having a professionally drafted Will can help to reduce the amount of inheritance tax payable on your estate.
 At our first meeting, I will explain the current inheritance tax legislation to you and, if it might affect your estate, advise you on how to minimise the amount payable.”